1. Plush Bedding

 22. Scented Candles

-Choose soothing scents like lavender or vanilla for relaxation.
+Select soothing scents like lavender or vanilla to create a relaxing atmosphere.

 23. Clock

-Provide a stylish alarm clock to keep guests on schedule.
+Offer a stylish alarm clock to help guests stay on schedule.

 24. Workspace